electric-sql/electric/docs/integrations/deployment/fly.md

 You can deploy ElectricSQL to [Fly.io](https://fly.io).

-The app config needs to include `http_service` with internal port `5133`.
-Electric also listens on ports `5433` and `65432` but those **must not** be exposed to the Internet unless your Postgres database or the tooling you'll be using for running migrations is hosted outside of [Fly's private network](https://fly.io/docs/reference/private-networking/).
+The app config needs to include an `http_service` with internal port `5133`.
+Electric also listens on ports `5433` and `65432` but those **should not** be exposed to the Internet unless your Postgres database or the tooling you'll be using for running migrations is hosted outside of [Fly's private network](https://fly.io/docs/reference/private-networking/).

 The environment variables used by Electric are described in <DocPageLink path="api/service" />.

 ## Deploying Electric